 In a number of the package sections such as "Ephemerides", "O-C", "Tracks", "Orbits" computations can be fulfilled for the moments of time lying outside of the basic interval.
 In this case positions are computed on the base of the fundamental set of osculating elements for standard epoch lying within title year.

 It is worth noting that the employing method of computations enables the time-consuming problems to be effectively solved with good precision in a matter of seconds (e.g. the opposition ephemerides for all minor planets at oppositions during 2016, covering 80 day intervals with 10 day step, can be calculated for the time on the order of 1000 seconds).
 In so doing AMPLE enables one to display only those lines of epemerides which fit combination of restrictions imposed on several ephemeris data.

 The special option to calculate positions of minor planets at any moment (within time interval from 1800 till 2100) by numerical integration is added to the package.
 Such option exists only in sections Ephemerides and O-C. There is opportunity performing the ephemeris and O-C calculations for objects which are absent in the data base of the package.
 Such objects can be described by orbital elements or by initial values of coordinates and velocities.

 Since AMPLE is able to reproduce virtually any table of the "Ephemerides of Minor Planets", it may be considered as computer version of the EMP.

-In AMPLE there is an opportunity to calculate MOID value (Minimum Orbit Intersection Distance) between the osculating orbit of some body (ordered major or minor planet) and orbits of any set of selected minor planets and other functions of elements.
+calculation of MOID value (Minimum Orbit Intersection Distance) between the osculating orbit of some body (ordered major or minor planet) and orbits of any set of selected minor planets and other functions of elements;

 or by fax: +7-812-275-11-19